These are poems I wrote in a different phase of my life—when my understanding of people, pain, and the world was still forming.

 So why not play a better role

-In this passing stage show?
+In this stage show?

-Will you even see tomorrow’s sunrise?
+Will you certainly see tomorrow’s sunrise?

 Then how can you call another man dull